 - a.
 Create and foster an atmosphere of mutual respect and consideration among students and staff members. - b.
 Administer discipline fairly and equally, following the guidelines set forth herein, but also using their own judgment. - c.
-Explain the Code of Conduct to the school community. - d.
+Explain the Code of Acceptable Behavior and Discipline to the school community. - d.
 Adhere to the duties and responsibilities assigned to them by the local Board of Education. - e.
 Exhibit professional behavior in action, dress and speech. - f.
-Show respect and consideration for any and all people with whom they are in contact.
+Show respect and consideration for any and all people with which they are in contact.